Azure/azure-sdk-tools/tools/mock-service-host/doc/consume_with_cli.md

 ### Trust the certificate of Mock Service Host in Python environment

-The Mock Service Host is using a self-signed certificate which will be appended into the file **cacert.pem** in your Python environment.
+The Mock Service Host use a self-signed certificate which will be appended into the file **cacert.pem** in your Python environment.

 ```shell
  cat .ssh/localhost-ca.crt >> <YOUR_VENV>/lib/python3.8/site-packages/certifi/cacert.pem       // for LINUX/mac